LanGvest/SkylireAndroidApp/README.md

 ``Skylire`` is a platform for real-time streaming messaging.

 You can download the latest version of the android app (4.99 MB) from [this link](https://skylire.langvest.by/app "Download app").
-You can also visit the web version of the application at [this link](https://skylire.langvest.by "Visit site").
+You can also visit the web implementation of the chat at [this link](https://skylire.langvest.by "Visit site").

 ## Dependencies used